Evening Primrose (ABC Stage 67): Recordings

 An official soundtrack recording was not released commercially until 2008, when Kritzerland, Inc. issued it in a limited release of 3,000 copies.
 Previously, the four vocal selections had been recorded by Mandy Patinkin and Bernadette Peters for his 1990 Dress Casual album.
 Patinkin sang "If You Can Find Me, I'm Here," Peters sang "I Remember", and the other two songs were performed as duets.
 Liz Callaway and Gary Beach recorded the songs for the 1997 Varèse Sarabande release Sondheim at the Movies.
 Nonesuch Records released a 2001 studio recording of the four vocal selections with Neil Patrick Harris as Charles and Theresa McCarthy as Ella.

 "I Remember" has been recorded by David Kernan on the recording of the musical revue Side by Side by Sondheim, as well as Sarah Brightman, Judy Collins, John Pizzarelli, Mark Murphy, Cleo Laine, Maureen McGovern, Betty Buckley, Julia Migenes, Dianne Reeves, Myrra Malmberg, Madeline Eastman, Bernadette Peters, Victoria Mallory, and Barbra Streisand.
 In 2014, Scottish singer Todd Gordon recorded the song in South Korea for his album Love dot com.

 Dawn Upshaw included "Take Me to the World" on her 1994 musical theatre album I Wish It So.

 Barbra Streisand recorded "Take Me to The World" with Antonio Banderas for her 2016 album Encore: Movie Partners Sing Broadway; Sondheim altered the song's lyrics for the project.

 The 2020 virtual concert Take Me to the World: A Sondheim 90th Birthday Celebration included Laura Benanti performing "I Remember" and Raúl Esparza performing "Take Me To The World".

+Alan Parsons Project

+The progressive rock band The Alan Parsons Project references Evening Primrose heavily in the 1984 music video for their single "Prime Time" from the album Ammonia Avenue.

+In the video, a truck that is an exact duplicate for the one seen at the end of the teleplay is seen driving through a darkened city, with a cargo of mannequins.
+A female mannequin suddenly comes to life, and, seeing her male companion has not also done so, tearfully embraces him and leaps off the truck to freedom.
+Moments later, the male mannequin also comes to life and jumps to freedom and to pursue his partner.
+Separated, the two run through darkened back streets. pursued by the other mannequins (who have not come to life), until the woman is at last recaptured.
+The man finally catches up to his partner...who has been turned back into a mannequin in a window display.
+After he makes a distraught farewell and walks away, the woman overcomes her mannequin state and flings herself out the store window, coming back to life.
+As the two finally and tearfully reunite, the man looks over the woman's shoulder in terror as he realizes they are still being pursued, and the two scramble off into the dark.
+The video enjoyed high rotation on MTV and later on VH1.